 Users are normally grouped into Roles so that conditions applied by the Server, such as the range of available software licenses, may be set for specific collections of Users (Roles) that have common requirements.
 For example, an Engineering department would need licenses for Altium Designer, whereas Engineering Management may only require Altium Designer Viewer licenses – in this case, Engineering and Management roles would be created, and appropriate User profiles added to those Roles.

 Roles are listed, created and edited in the Infrastructure Server’s Roles page.
 Select the button to add a new Role in the Add Role dialog, or the icon associated with an existing Role to edit is Name and assigned Members (Users) – the New Members field will dynamically search for existing User Names that contain the first letter(s) you have typed.

-► See Managing Users in the Infrastructure Server for more detailed information on server User profiles and Role groups.
+► See Adding Users & Roles in the Infrastructure Server for more detailed information on server User profiles and Role groups.

 The Altium Infrastructure Server (AIS) includes Altium’s Private License Service (PLS), which is used to acquire, configure and assign license ‘seats’ to company Users or groups of Users (Roles).
 It provides control of license leasing mode, license Roaming, license usage logging, and User (LDAP) synchronization and live notifications – plus more.

 Licenses acquired by the Infrastructure Server are converted to Private Licenses for localized access, where they are ‘served’ by the PLS (once configured) to remote software installations over the network.

 Licenses for other Altium software products are acquired through the Server’s License Management page, as outlined in the Acquire Licenses section above.
 When connecting to the online Altium License Service (via its portal) for example, the Add Licenses dialog list will include all licenses that are available to your company, which depending on the licenses needed, can be selected via their associated check boxes and added (downloaded) to the AIS.